Electronegativity: Allen electronegativity

 where ε_{s,p} are the one-electron energies of s- and p-electrons in the free atom and n_{s,p} are the number of s- and p-electrons in the valence shell.

 The one-electron energies can be determined directly from spectroscopic data, and so electronegativities calculated by this method are sometimes referred to as spectroscopic electronegativities.
-The necessary data are available for almost all elements, and this method allows the estimation of electronegativities for elements that cannot be treated by the other methods, e.g. francium, which has an Allen electronegativity of 0.67.
+These energies are obtained by averaging the energies of all spectroscopic terms, weighed according to the S, L and J quantum numbers.
+Unfortunately, for the transition metals and the lanthanides the spectroscopic energies of many terms are unknown since their energies overlap or have not been recorded and assigned yet.
+Therefore, Allen lists no electronegativities for the lanthanides and employed theoretical methods to estimate the electronegativities of the listed transition metals.
+The necessary data are available for most of the main group elements, and this method allows the estimation of electronegativities for elements that cannot be treated by the other methods, e.g. francium, which has an Allen electronegativity of 0.67.
 However, it is not clear what should be considered to be valence electrons for the d- and f-block elements, which leads to an ambiguity regarding their electronegativities calculated by the Allen method.

 On this scale, neon has the highest electronegativity of all elements, followed by fluorine, helium, and oxygen.

 Correlation of electronegativity with other properties

 The variation of the isomer shift (y-axis, in mm/s) of [SnX_{6}]^{2−} anions, as measured by ^{119}Sn Mössbauer spectroscopy, against the sum of the Pauling electronegativities of the halide substituents (x-axis).

 The wide variety of methods of calculation of electronegativities, which all give results that correlate well with one another, is one indication of the number of chemical properties that might be affected by electronegativity.
 The most obvious application of electronegativities is in the discussion of bond polarity, for which the concept was introduced by Pauling.
 In general, the greater the difference in electronegativity between two atoms the more polar the bond that will be formed between them, with the atom having the higher electronegativity being at the negative end of the dipole.
 Pauling proposed an equation to relate the "ionic character" of a bond to the difference in electronegativity of the two atoms, although this has fallen somewhat into disuse.

 Several correlations have been shown between infrared stretching frequencies of certain bonds and the electronegativities of the atoms involved: However, this is not surprising as such stretching frequencies depend in part on bond strength, which enters into the calculation of Pauling electronegativities.
 More convincing are the correlations between electronegativity and chemical shifts in NMR spectroscopy or isomer shifts in Mössbauer spectroscopy (see figure).
 Both these measurements depend on the s-electron density at the nucleus, and so is a good indication that the different measures of electronegativity describe "the ability of an atom in a molecule to attract electrons to itself".